88plug/manjaro-headless/README.md

 # manjaro-headless
 Use manjaro linux as a headless server

-# Step 1
+# Upload ISO to your host
-Upload the manjaro mininmal with xfce iso to Vultr or your hosting provider/server and install with default options https://osdn.net/projects/manjaro/storage/xfce/18.1.1/minimal/manjaro-xfce-18.1.1-minimal-191025-linux53.iso/
+Upload the Manjaro Mininmal with XFCE ISO to Vultr or your hosting provider/server and install with default options https://osdn.net/projects/manjaro/storage/xfce/18.1.1/minimal/manjaro-xfce-18.1.1-minimal-191025-linux53.iso/

 # Enable ssh